splace/os/xattribs/examples/persistence/README.md

-persits "message" command flag into an extended attribute on the executable.
+persists "message" command flag into an extended attribute on the executable.